 ✔ Family and Community Partners

-We also partner with your student’s family support system, as well as additional community partners in your local area.
-The community partners may include your local center for independent living, workforce center or Community Center Board.
+We also partner with your student's family support system as well as additional community partners in your ara.
+The community partners may include your local Center for Independent Living, Workforce Center, or Community Centered Board.

 How Can I Help Students Successfully Participate in Services with DVR?

-The transition from secondary education to the adult world and a career pathway can be overwhelming for students and their families.
-Below are some tips and resources you may find helpful for assisting the students and families in your district.
+The transition from secondary education to the adult work and a career pathway can be overwhelming for students and their families.
+Below are some tips and resources you may find helpful in assisting the students and families in your district.

 Connect Students and Families with Adult Services

-Many of the students you work with may require access to additional community-based adult services including Community Centered Boards, Independent Living Centers and workforce Centers.
+Many of the students you work with may require access to additional community-based adult services including Community Centered Boards, Centers for Independent Living and Workforce Centers.
 DVR partners work with these agencies and service providers to ensure long term employment success.
 Connecting students and their families with these services early and often will start to build the student’s network of support for the transition out of secondary education.

 Another resource that education partners may choose to share is the Cooperative Services Handbook for Youth in Transition.